-"The City of Stockholm's objective is that the CCC is to be on the cutting edge of construction logistics."
+"The City of Stockholm's objective is that the construction consolidation centre is to be on the cutting edge of construction logistics."

 "The City of Stockholm intends to promote construction logistics research with the aim of using the construction consolidation centre to generate growth in the industry."